+I decided to make a photographic record of the Hawthorns as a way of making work about place and to leave some record of the natural fauna for future generations.
+I have decontextualised them from their surroundings, like Bernd and Hilla Becher did with their industrial structures, and presented them in a grid in order to emphasise their wild sculptural forms.
+Just as the Bechers wanted their work to encourage the preservation of the industrial relics they photographed, I’m keen to record our natural living architecture whilst it still exists.
+It’s as much a topographical inventory as it is a pictorial document.
 I also made a grid of sixteen wild willow trees that thrive in the wetter parts of the lower fields.
-They are the complete opposite to the angular fierce Hawthorns.
+They are the complete opposite of the angular fierce Hawthorns.
 Something attracts me to these sensuous delicate leaved bog lovers.
-Maybe it’s because they are regarded as ‘weeds’ by farmers and suburban gardeners, or maybe it’s their pale green semi symetrical round forms that appeal to my minimalist tendencies.
-Richard Mabey, in his book Weeds : The Story Of The Outlaw Of Plants talks of the extraordinary benefits and properties of weeds and what he describes as ‘outlawed’ species.
+Maybe it’s because they are regarded as ‘weeds’ by many farmers and gardeners, or maybe it’s their pale green semi symmetrical round forms that appeal to my minimalist tendencies.
+Richard Mabey, in his book Weeds : The Story Of The Outlaw Of Plants 2012, talks of the extraordinary benefits and properties of weeds and what he describes as ‘outlawed’ species.
 Willow bark, for example, contains natural aspirin and was used for aches and pains and inflammatory conditions by our ancestors.